jlchan/jlchan.github.io/_pages/about.md

 ## Recent news:

+* March 2020: Jesse Chan gives a plenary talk on "Stable high order methods for time-domain wave propagation in complex geometries and heterogeneous media" at the Rice Oil and Gas HPC conference.
 * January 2020: Jesse Chan received an [NSF CAREER award](https://engineering.rice.edu/news/jesse-chan-ang-chen-receive-nsf-career-awards) from the Division of Mathematical Sciences Comp.
 Math program.
 * January 2020: Jesse Chan gave a talk at the R-STEM/ConocoPhillips Applied Mathematics Program (AMP!) on "Applications of K-12 geometry and algebra: barycentric coordinates".
 More information [here](https://www.facebook.com/RiceCAAM/posts/2763081467106010).
 <img src="../files/amp.jpg" width="650" />